 With a true feeling of accomplishment (when your kids eat fish you are entitled to a pat on the back.), I fell into a peaceful sleep.
 In the morning, my kids came running into my room excitedly.

 “Mommy, there’s a terrible smell downstairs”.
 What could it be?
 Maybe I forgot to turn off the gas.
 My kids are not so particular about smells, they only put their socks in the hamper after I notice an odor coming from their rooms.
 (I forgot to mention they are of the male persuasion).

 As I came closer to the kitchen, I realized immediately that the foul odor was emanating from my kitchen garbage can with its lid still tightly attached.
 I am also very conscientious about using the right size and weight trash bags.
 I even tie them on the upper sides to prevent them from falling before they are half full.

 Without using harsh chemicals, you can safely keep your kitchen, bathroom and even your outdoor trash can free from nasty odors.
-Here are some excellent odor eliminating ideas and most of the items are found in a typical home.
+Are you curious about learning how to keep your trash cans from smelling?
+Here are some excellent odor eliminating ideas on how to get rid of a garbage smell in the house and most of the items are found in a typical home.

 Baking Soda Sachet